-Inspection Type Description Average Cost Standard The standard home inspector's report will cover the condition of the home's heating system; central air conditioning system; interior plumbing and electrical systems; the roof, attic and visible insulations; walls, ceilings, floors, windows and doors; the foundation, basement and structural components. \$450-650 Four-Point The Four-Point Inspection examines 4 main things: Electrical, HVAC, Roof & Structure, and Plumbing.
+STANDARD The standard home inspector's report will cover the condition of the home's heating system; central air conditioning system; interior plumbing and electrical systems; the roof, attic and visible insulations; walls, ceilings, floors, windows and doors; the foundation, basement and structural components.
+FOUR-POINT The Four-Point Inspection examines 4 main things: Electrical, HVAC, Roof & Structure, and Plumbing.
 The Four-Point will most likely be required by your homeowner's insurance if the home is more than 30 years old.
-Part of Insurance WDO The WDO Inspection is the Wood- Destroying Organism Inspection.
-Ask your lender if your loan requires any certain inspections such as a WDO inspection. \$75-150 ( Seller may cover) Sewer Scope This is important to determine any underlying build up, clogs or root intrusion \$199-250
+WDO The WDO Inspection is the Wood-Destroying Organism Inspection.
+Ask your lender if your loan requires any certain inspections such as a WDO inspection.
+LEAD-BASED If the home was built prior to 1978, a leadbased paint inspection is recommended

-Trusted San Diego Inspection Companies
+Trusted Inspection Companies